xivid/Advanced-Computer-Networks/assignment7/hubController/explanation.md

     Although the standard deviation is a bit high and the latency is not very stable, it should be explained as normal fluctuations of flooding.

-    All hosts and all switches observe the ping traffic because of flooding, as is shown in tcpdump results `output/h*_tcpdump.log` and controller logs `output/controller.log`.
+    All hosts and all switches observe the ping traffic because of flooding, as is shown in tcpdump results `output/h*_tcpdump.log` (use `sudo tcpdump -ttttnnr [filename]` to read) and controller logs `output/controller.log`.

 2. On `h1 ping -c 100 h5`: